Patong Night Market

 Q: What is the best time to visit Patong Night Market?

 A: Arrive around 5–7 pm to enjoy cooler weather and fewer crowds.
-After 9pm, Bangla Night Market areas become more lively and crowded.
+After 9 pm, the Bangla Night Market areas become more lively and crowded.

 Q: Are there vegetarian or halal food options?